-Highlights of Saudi Aramco intention to float
+Highlights of Saudi Aramco's intention to float

 — In total 27 banks will be working on the IPO marketing.

-— Nine banks are overseeing the listing as joint global co-ordinators: Citigroup, Credit Suisse, Goldman Sachs, HSBC, J.P.
-Morgan, Merrill Lynch, Morgan Stanley, NCB Capital and Samba Capital & Investment Management Company.
+— Nine banks are overseeing the listing as joint global co-ordinators: Citigroup, Credit Suisse, Goldman Sachs, HSBC, JPMorgan, Merrill Lynch, Morgan Stanley, NCB Capital and Samba Capital & Investment Management Company.

 — Five Saudi banks are working as domestic bookrunners, 11 as foreign bookrunners.

-— Moelis and Lazard are acting as special advisers.
+— Moelis, Lazard and Michael Klein are acting as special advisers.

+— The tax rate for Aramco’s downstream business will be reduced from the 50% to 85% multi-tiered structure of income tax rate for domestic oil and hydrocarbon production companies to the general corporate tax rate of 20% applicable to similar domestic downstream companies under Saudi’s income tax law.

+— This is on the condition that Aramco consolidates its downstream business under a separate, wholly-owned subsidiary before the end of 2024.

+— The period for which Aramco will not have to pay royalties on condensate production was extended for an additional 10 years after the current five-year period ending on Jan.
+1, 2023, and may be further extended for further 10-year periods subject to government approval.

-Compiled by Sylvia Westall; Editing by Peter Graff
+Compiled by Sylvia Westall; Editing by Peter Graff and David Evans